charmed-kubernetes/jenkins/docs/validations/ck/calico.md

-# Verify CK with Tigera
+# Verify CK with Calico
 Verifies that CK with Calico passes integration tests